 SERVING WARREN (OH) / SOUTHERN TRUMBULL COUNTY AND NORTHERN TRUMBULL COUNTY

 Society of St. Vincent de Paul has provided daily and emergency safety net services to Trumbull County neighbors in need for more than 90 years.
-In most cases, SVdP is the only organization providing that service in Trumbull County.
+In many cases, SVdP is the only organization providing that service in Trumbull County.
 Our mission is to foster hope and healing for those individuals/families facing financial hardships.
-SVdP provides a hand up to those struggling by providing material, financial, educational, emotional and spiritual support as needed.
+SVdP provides a hand-up to those struggling by providing material, financial, educational, emotional, and spiritual support as needed.
 Our primary goal is to make certain that, while we provide for those most vulnerable in our area, each neighbor we serve is treated with dignity and respect.